mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/container-linter.md

     myblog
 ```

 That's a wrap!
-We saw two approaches to add more checks and tests on a security and compliance perspectives.
+We saw two approaches to add more checks and tests on a security and a compliance perspectives.
 On one hand OPA: extensible, broad use cases and for containers we saw it in actions to analyse your `Dockerfile` with your own custom policies.
 On the other hand `Dockle`, we saw how easy it is to use it with complex and out of the box policies to analyse a container image.

 Further and complementary resources:
 - [Open Policy Agent Intro - Patrick East, Styra & Max Smythe, Google](https://youtu.be/-_1wvU0v9UI?list=PLj6h78yzYM2Pn8RxfLh2qrXBDftr6Qjut)